How to Hire, Nurture and Retain Top Talent

 Batteen: Not to take things personally.
 Once I figured that out, it really changed the way I reacted to and handled things.

-Joy Batteen is a Management Chief People Officer at Kaufman Rossin, one of the Top 100 CPA and advisory firms in the U.S.
+Joy Batteen is a Chief People Officer at Kaufman Rossin, one of the Top 100 CPA and advisory firms in the U.S.